Veterinary Nurse Project

 Activities» Ibritinah has been employed by OAUK for the past 8 years and will continue to be employed for the foreseeable future.

 » Ibritinah‘s main duties are to ensure that 24/7 care is provided for the orphaned babies.

-Quarterly reports will be avaliable to all donors.
 Funding Ibritinah's employment with OAUK will provide immediate and professional care for sick or injured orangutans.